-Where to Stay
+Where to Stay in Pushkar.

 There are many small guesthouses in the centre of Pushkar and around.
 I always recommend over big hotel chains both in terms of having a more personal experience and the economic benefit reaching the local community more directly.
-I stayed at the Hotel Everest which is run by a local family, serves great food and chai, and has a wonderful roof terrace with views over the city.
+I stayed at the Hotel Everest (above) which is run by a local family, serves great food and chai, and has a wonderful roof terrace with views over the city.